 A stem cell transplant is also known as a bone marrow transplant.
-This procedure may be recommended for children who have blood cancers, such as leukaemia, myeloma or lymphoma.
+Your child's doctor may recommend this treatment if your child has a blood cancer, such as leukaemia, lymphoma, or high-risk neuroblastoma.

-Stem cell transplants involve completely destroying all the blood-forming cells in your child’s bone marrow (including cancer cells) with high-dose chemotherapy or radiation therapy, and replacing them with healthy stem cells.
+Stem cell transplants involve completely destroying all the blood-forming cells in your child's bone marrow.
+This includes cancer cells.
+High-dose chemotherapy or radiation therapy is used for this.
+Then, all the blood-forming cells are replaced with healthy stem cells.
 These stem cells will develop into new, healthy bone marrow and produce healthy blood cells.

 - stem cell collection from your child or a donor, which can take 1–2 weeks

-- transplant treatment (i.e. chemotherapy and/or radiation therapy) to destroy all the cells in your child’s bone marrow), which can take about 1 week
+- chemotherapy and/or radiation therapy, to destroy all the cells in your child's bone marrow, which can take about 1 week

 - stem cell infusion, which happens in 1 day